askui/askui/docs/versioned_docs/version-0.11.3/general/06-Tutorials/custom-element.md

 ![match-cases](images/heart-custom-element-description.jpg)

 - Note the **left-bottom case** of the illustration.
 A rotated element can be also matched, but **only if** everything else except the rotation are staying the same as it is displayed on the screen.
 If you can assure that your custom image is exactly the same as it is displayed on the screen + if you know the degree of the rotation, then you could consider using the **rotationDegreePerStep** parameter.
-And because askui will try to rotate the custom element for the whole revolution, a divisor of the rotated degree could be also used, e.g in the illustrated case, we can use not only `90` but also `45`, `30`, `15`, etc. But since smaller degrees will require more iteration steps, it will increase the runtime by a notable amount.
+And because AskUI will try to rotate the custom element for the whole revolution, a divisor of the rotated degree could be also used, e.g in the illustrated case, we can use not only `90` but also `45`, `30`, `15`, etc. But since smaller degrees will require more iteration steps, it will increase the runtime by a notable amount.

 - **The simplest way** to accomplish it might be **to screen capture and crop the desired image from your screen directly.** In Windows and macOS, you can use the built-in screen capture tool: